Ireland in the Eurovision Song Contest 2022: At Eurovision

+Semi-final

+Brooke took part in technical rehearsals on 3 and 6 May, followed by dress rehearsals on 11 and 12 May.
+This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

+The Irish performance featured Brooke performing a dance routine together with four dancers.
+The stage colours were in blue and pink with the stage floor displaying projections that included a beating heart.
+The creative team that worked on producing Ireland's performance was led by Emer Walsh, while the dancers that joined Brooke on stage were Amy Ford, Amy Whearity, Lizzy Benham and Sophie Kavanagh.

+At the end of the show, Ireland was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
+It was later revealed that Ireland placed fifteenth in the semi-final, receiving a total of 47 points: 35 points from the televoting and 12 points from the juries.

 Voting

 Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with a diversity in gender and age represented.
 The judges assess each entry based on the performances during the second Dress Rehearsal of each show, which takes place the night before each live show, against a set of criteria including: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 Jury members may only take part in panel once every three years, and are obliged to confirm that they are not connected to any of the participating acts in a way that would impact their ability to vote impartially.
 Jury members should also vote independently, with no discussion of their vote permitted with other jury members.
 The exact composition of the professional jury, and the results of each country's jury and televoting were released after the grand final; the individual results from each jury member were also released in an anonymised form.

+Below is a breakdown of points awarded to Ireland and awarded by Ireland in the second semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: